ni/nimble/packages/nimble-components/src/menu-button/menu-button.spec.md

 ---

 ## Open Issues

--   Is it acceptable to modify the slotted menu element to set the `aria-labelledby` attribute on it?
+-   Should nimble try to enforce that an aria-label is configured on the slotted menu?